achuthasubhash/end-to-end-spam-classifier/README.md

 # end-to-end-spam-classifier
 end to end

-It classify given text as spam email or ham email
+It classify spam email or ham email based on given text